Breast Cancer Research in Robert Clarke's Laboratory

 While multiple molecular subtypes of breast cancer have been reported in recent years, only three molecular markers remain central to the direction of specific therapies: estrogen receptor alpha (ER; HUGO gene symbol = ESR1); progesterone receptor (HUGO gene symbol = PGR); ERBB2 (cErbB2, HER2/neu; HUGO gene symbol = ERBB2)

 Breast tumors that express ER and/or PGR represent ~70% of newly diagnosed invasive breast cancers and comprise the first molecular subtype.
-More women die from this type A breast cancer than any other molecular subtypes.
+More women die from this type of breast cancer than any other molecular subtypes.
 These breast cancers are initially considered hormone-dependent and are often treated with an antiestrogen (binds ER and inhibit its function) or an aromatase inhibitor (blocks estrogen production).
 Antiestrogens such as tamoxifen (Nolvadex®) or raloxifene (Evista®) can be given to either premenopausal or postmenopausal patients, whereas Fulvestrant® (Faslodex; ICI182,780) is given primarily to postmenopausal women.
 The antiestrogens tamoxifen and raloxifene are often called selective estrogen receptor modulators (SERMs) because they can act as both an estrogen and an antiestrogen depending on the tissue (and species).
-Fulvestrant is a selective estrogen receptor down-regulator (SERD) because it causes ER to be degraded.
+Fulvestrant is a selective estrogen receptor down-regulator (SERD) because it causes ER protein to be degraded.
 Aromatase inhibitors like letrozole (Femara®) are usually given only to postmenopausal patients.
 Response rates to these endocrine therapies vary but data from the Early Breast Cancer Trialists’ Cooperative Group show that patients with ER+ breast cancer who received an endocrine therapy experience a significantly reduced risk of breast cancer recurrence and death.